 You can cool off with a swim at Rest Stop #4 (60 and 100 mile Riders) and at Rest Stop #2 (100 mile riders) Bring a bathing suit, towel, dry shirt etc. in a small plastic grocery bag with your name on it to Registration.
 There will be a container marked for each rest stop.
 Put your bag in the container for the rest stop where you want your gear to end up.
 After you swim, put your towel and suit back in the bag and give it to the rest stop team to bring back to the finish at the Graduate Center or the rest stop where you will want it.
 Make sure your bag has your name on it!
 Greenfield may be closed to swimming but ok for wading and cooling off.

 We’ll have support drivers who will be driving our routes.
 We also have several Ride Marshals who will be riding the route with you and also be able to help you with questions about the route or other problems.
 You will have all these names and cell phone numbers on your cue sheet.

 The Finish and the End of Ride Celebration:

 You must sign in at the end of the ride at the Graduate Center!!!
 If, for some reason, you plan not to finish at the Graduate Center, notify Ryan Squires at 802-380-5016.

 I’m sure we’ll have a great ride on Saturday.
 Let’s hope we have good weather.
 Stay well hydrated and make sure you have enough to eat.
-Take a rest and refuel yourself at the rest stops.
+Remember, the GTD is a RIDE not a RACE!
+Take time to enjoy the scenery and rest and refuel yourself at the rest stops.
 We’ll have plenty of food and drinks.
 Look for another email in the next few days with any changes in our plans.
-Contact Bob at <firstname.lastname@example.org> if you have questions or need help.
+Contact Bob at <email@example.com> if you have questions or need help.
 Thanks again for supporting the Boys & Girls Club of Brattleboro